Giga01-gnl/TryHackMe-Progress/README.md

 - Defensive Security (Preventing and Detecting intrusion, when they occur and responding properly) [BLUE TEAM]

   #### [SOC] (Security Operation Center)
-  A team of cybersecurity professionals that monitors the network and its systems to detect harmful cybersecurity events. *Vulnerabilities*, *Policy Violations*, *Unauthorized Activity*, *Network Intrusion* are the main point where a SOC Analyst give more attention.
+  A team of cybersecurity professionals that monitors the network and its systems to detect harmful cybersecurity events. *Vulnerabilities*, *Policy Violations*, *Unauthorized Activity*, *Network Intrusion* are the main point where a SOC Analyst pay more attention.
 - **Threat Intelligence**
   Gathers information to help the company better prepare against potential adversaries.
 Every Target (Company) has different Threat (Banks, Telecomunications, Archives, etc.).
 Intelligence needs data.
 Data has to be collected, processed, and analyzed.
 Data is collected from local sources such as network logs and public sources such as forums.

   #### [DFIR] (Digital Forensics and Incident Response)
   Investigate crimes and establish facts.
 It analyzes evidence of an attack and its perpetrators and other areas such as intellectual property theft, cyber espionage, and possession of unauthorized content.
-This focused on different areas:
+It focused on different areas:

 **_File System_**